microsoft/playwright/docs/src/aria-snapshot.md

 ---
 id: aria-snapshot
-title: "Accessibility snapshots"
+title: "Accessibility Snapshots"
 ---

 ## Overview

-Accessibility snapshots in Playwright are a YAML representation of elements on the page.
-These snapshots can be stored and later compared to check if the page structure remains consistent or meets specified expectations.
+In Playwright, **accessibility snapshots** provide a YAML representation of the accessible elements on a page.
+These snapshots can be stored and compared later to verify if the page structure remains consistent or meets defined expectations.

-The YAML format for accessibility trees is used to describe the hierarchical structure of the elements on a web page, including their roles, attributes, values and text content.
-The YAML structure follows a tree-like syntax where each node represents an accessible element, and indentation reflects nesting within the hierarchy.
+The YAML format describes the hierarchical structure of accessible elements on the page, detailing roles, attributes, values, and text content.
+The structure follows a tree-like syntax, where each node represents an accessible element, and indentation indicates nested elements.

-## Matching snapshots
+## Snapshot Matching

-The [`method: LocatorAssertions.toMatchAriaSnapshot`] assertion is a method used in Playwright to match the accessible structure of a page against a defined accessibility snapshot template.
-This helps in verifying that the page's state meets testing expectations.
+The [`method: LocatorAssertions.toMatchAriaSnapshot`] assertion method in Playwright compares the accessible structure of a page with a predefined accessibility snapshot template, helping validate the page's accessibility state against testing requirements.

-**Example**: Match a heading element

 ```js
 await page.setContent(`<h1>title</h1>`);